iolivia/iolivia.me/src/pages/posts/24-hours-of-rust-game-dev/index.md

 In this post I'll talk about a small game I've been developing in about 24 hours in total (mostly in a few hour blocks during evenings or weekends).
 The game is far from finished, but I thought I'd write up about my experience so far, what I've learnt and some interesting observations about building a game from scratch-ish and doing it in Rust.

 ## Why Rust?
-I picked Rust because I've been hearing great things about it and I see it's been having some traction in the game development space.
+I picked Rust because I've been hearing great things about it and I see it's been getting some traction in the game development space.
 I have to say at the point which I started this game I had written a few small programs in Rust, just enough to not feel like my hands were tied when I started writing the game.

 ## Why a game and what game?
 Making games is fun!
 I wish there was a more elaborate reason than that, but for side projects I normally prefer things that are quite far from what I do daily at my job.
 Now, what game?
-I wanted to make a simulation game with a tennis theme, think like Cities Skylines meets Zoo Tycoon with tennis and pixel art.
+I wanted to make a simulation game with a tennis theme, think like Cities Skylines meets Zoo Tycoon meets Prison Architect with tennis and pixel art.
 I haven't got it all figured out yet, but it's basically a tennis academy where people come and play tennis.

-## The making of the game!

-### Research
+## Tech research
 I knew I wanted to use Rust, but I didn't know exactly how much "from-scratch" I wanted to make it.
 I didn't want to write pixel shaders, but I didn't want to use drag and drop either, so I had to pick something that gave me enough flexibility but also keep it interesting from an engineering perspective without going too low level.

 I found a few useful resources which I'll link here in case you want to have a look: